4 Reasons Why People Struggle to Disciple Others

-If you have been part of the church in the West during any point in the last decade, you have probably become well versed in the missional conversation.
+If you have been part of the Church in the West during any point in the last decade, you have probably become well versed in the missional conversation.
 Through this call back to the mission to “go and make disciples” has come a movement of new thinking and new workings some refer to as the “second reformation."
-Change came through the first reformation in the form of the message: life is found through faith alone, in Jesus alone, by God’s grace alone.
+Change came through the first reformation as Martin Luther called everyone back to Jesus’ message: life is found in trusting in what God has already done for us all through His Son.
 With hopes to see this message make its way into every nook and cranny of society, change will come through the “second reformation” in the form of the medium needed to carry the message.
-A medium that isn’t relegated to the pulpit and pew which Luther left intact.
+A medium that isn’t relegated to the pulpit and pew Luther left intact.

-As a network of church families and disciples seeing new church families form, we have benefited greatly from this missional conversation as we have applied what we have learned in an array of contexts over the years.
+As a network of risk-takers who see themselves as part of the Church in the world, we have benefited greatly from this missional conversation as we have applied what we have learned in an array of contexts over the years.
 Along the way, we have found that principles stick, programs fade, and if you build bones in order to add flesh on rather than boxes to put flesh in, you can keep things flexible, simple, and easily reproducible.

-In a recent conversation, I was asked to give some examples of the principles we have seen stick in the world of disciples who are making disciples verse those who aren’t making disciples.
+In a recent conversation, I was asked to give some examples of the principles we have seen stick as people have stepped into loving and discipling others in the everyday the way Jesus did.
 Here is a look at the four principles I shared:

 Availability—i.e. time—is perhaps the most practical reason for why someone is or isn’t engaged in discipling others.
 Sometimes this is because someone is squandering their time in the “paralysis of analysis” that comes with searching for the "big" idea that will impact the world rather than seeing the mission in the simple everyday.
 But the general reason for someone's lack of availability to those around them is due to the church structures they are part of.
 We have seen time and time again how structures that keep gatherings simple and conducive to their context make room for scattering.
 Structures that hold weekly services, small groups, meetings, and/or programs—although sincere—often war against the limited margin members have to slow down with those around them.